MiYakuGaming/tomatotrans/README.md

 **MiYaku Disclaimer:**
 ===========

-Credits belong to the original hacker, unknownbrackets, that worked on the original translation for this game, MiYaku has only referenced the original Japanese Script to be as accurate and uncensored as possible.
+- Credits belong to the original hacker, unknownbrackets, that worked on the original Translation for this game
-Any work toward unknownbracket's translation has been abandoned and unknownbrackets will reference my Translation.
+- MiYaku has only referenced the original Japanese Script to for an Accurate and Uncensored Translation as possible.
-Please be aware that this is my translation alone, if you want something different, check out the original from unknownbrackets.
+- Please be aware that this is my Uncensored Translation alone, and if you want something different and toned down, check out the original from unknownbrackets.
-Currently, the majority of the English Translation is from unknownbracket's work and some of it is a bit inaccurate and is his own style, that is why this is in an experimental phase.
-Eventually, the original Translation attempt will be completely replaced with my own.
+- Currently the Translation needs some work.

-You can find my translations in the Commit section above and build it if you want to, follow the instructions below by unknownbrackets.
+- You can find my translations in the Commit section above and build it if you want to, follow the instructions below by unknownbrackets.

-Now from the original team below.
+- Now from the original team below.

 Description
 ===========